 The ACT Test is the preferred college entrance exam used by universities in Tennessee for admittance, placement, and scholarship awards.
 Every graduate should want to make the highest score possible on this exam.
 In light of that, one of the intensives being offered is a preparation class to help students meet that goal.
 Time will be spent understanding the different types of questions in the different subject areas, learning test-taking skills, and practicing actual exams.
 The students will take at least 2 practice exams so they can understand the pacing of the test and get a feel for how long the test lasts.

-In order to have plenty of practice and instruction, the class will meet Monday-Friday, 1/2 – 1/6, from 8:30 – 12:30.
+In order to have plenty of practice and instruction, the class will meet Monday-Friday, 11/4 – 11/8, from 8:30 – 12:30.
+This intensive is taught by Mrs. Boling, Mrs. Silvers, and Dr. Feathers.
+The cost is $55 for the ACT Prep book.

 Basics of Drama: Improvisation Workshop and Behind the Scenes

 Looking for all actors, performers, speakers, or anyone who wants a great Discover week full of fun working on our dramatic skills!
 Using improvisation, we will focus on building confidence as a performer or public speaker though improv games and exercises.
 You will learn how to think fast on your feet and create stories from out of thin air.
 We will be finishing out the week with a short improvisation show.
 The skills we practice can be applied as a performer or just simply build more confidence doing class presentations.
+In addition, we will spend some time learning about what goes on behind the scenes during a drama performance including set and lighting design, props and costumes.
+We will watch and analyze these subjects in several recordings of live theatre.
+As an extra bonus we will take a field trip to the Jonesborough Repertory Theatre in Jonesborough.
+Hope to see you there!
+This intensive is led by Mrs. Milburn and Mrs. Roberts.
+The cost is $25 for materials.

 Choosing to Serve

 Each of you has been given a gift to use to serve others.
 (1 Peter 4:10) The goals of Choosing to Serve are to give opportunities for students to use their gifts in their community and to open doors for students to serve others in humility and love.
 All participants are required to secure their volunteer position with organizations in the Tri-Cities area.
 You should plan on volunteering for a minimum of four hours per day for 4 days, or 16 hours total, and all work must be concluded by 3:00 PM daily.
 Students in this program are required to provide their own transportation to and from their volunteer projects.
 Mr. Almanzor can provide a list of organizations as suggestions, but students must be prepared to make all necessary arrangements for their volunteer time.
-Mr. Almanzor will have the paperwork to be filled out and returned to him as well as a document to keep track of your hours.
+Mr. Almanzor will have the paperwork to be filled out and returned to him by October 28, as well as a document to keep track of your hours.

 Diving Deeper with God – Spiritual Disciplines

 We are constantly encouraging our students to go deeper in their relationship with God, but have you even wondered how you are supposed to do that?
 In this intensive we will explore, discuss, and practice different ways to go deeper in our relationship with God, known as spiritual disciplines.
 We will talk about and practice disciplines like prayer, worship, Scripture reading, memorization, testimonies, service, gratitude, creativity, confession, and silence.
 This intensive is designed to be intensely practical.
 We will discuss theology, but our focus will be on practicing the different disciplines that make up the Christian life which will give you tools that you can use now and throughout your life.
+This intensive is led by Mrs. Vines, and the cost is $35 for materials.

 Internships